Introduction

 Yearly cycle

 From my own extensive experience, I know that most performance appraisals take place once a year and at the end of a year or the beginning of next year.
-You just see bosses get more and more uncomfortable as the time comes and more often than not why only once a year performance appraisalsthese reviews will only be finished in January, leaving the employee in total uncertainty about their new salary until the end of that month.
+You just see bosses get more and more uncomfortable as the time comes and more often than not these reviews will only be finished in January, leaving the employee in total uncertainty about their new salary until the end of that month.

 Once yearly?
 Really?